arsenhovhannisyan95/mongooseim-kubernetes/README.md

-# DEPRECATED
+# We have moved!

-This repository is being deprecated in favour of the appropriate [Helm charts](https://github.com/esl/MongooseHelm).
-If you want to recover the plain kubernetes yaml definitions, it can be done using the `helm template` command on the supported helm repository, where you can find the appropriate information on how to do so.
+We have switched from direct use of Kubernetes resource files to [Helm charts](https://github.com/esl/MongooseHelm).
+The already existing resource files are still kept here for reference.
+If you want to recover them from the Helm Charts, it can be done using the `helm template` command on the supported Helm repository.
+You can find more detailed instructions there.
+This repository will be archived.

 # MongooseIM in Kubernetes